wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/troubleshooting.rst

    [level_zero:0] GPU : Intel(R) Level-Zero 1.3 [1.3.23034]
    [host:0] HOST: SYCL host platform 1.2 [1.2]

 There are two possibilities.
-The |intel| processor does not have integrated GPU or the user does not have the correct group permissions to access to GPU device.
+The Intel® processor does not have integrated GPU or the user does not have the correct group permissions to access to GPU device.
 Add the user to the render group.

 .. code-block::